waffle-iron/docs/source/cassandra.rst

 Check for Source Records in Kafka
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now check the logs of the connector you should see this
+Now check the logs of the connector you should see this:

 .. code:: bash